EnsoVanPoucke/MovieTheatreBookingSystem/README.md

 </p>

 ### 2. Screening calendar (in progress)
 The Screening Calendar is an intuitive, visual interface designed for administrators to easily create, manage, and schedule movie screenings across different screens and times.
-The calendar is tightly integrated with the system’s backend, automatically adjusting to the length of the movie and required breaks.
+The calendar is tightly integrated with the system’s backend, automatically adjusting to the length of the movie and required breaks.<br/>
+Every change made on the calendar is synchronized with the backend system to ensure real-time updates, conflict-free scheduling, and accurate movie/showtime management.

 <a href="https://github.com/EnsoVanPoucke/TheatreBookingSystem/blob/main/public/images/screenshots/screenshot_calendar_1.jpg?raw=true">
   <img src="https://github.com/EnsoVanPoucke/TheatreBookingSystem/blob/main/public/images/screenshots/screenshot_calendar_1.jpg?raw=true" width="400"/>